the-sound-of-the-mountain/Enzian/ReadMe.md

 This is a fork from the famous and great Soundflower for use the the [MNTN Spatial Sound Engine](http://mntn.rocks/).

+Currently this is mainly a renaming endeavor so that it's possble to use Soundflower and Enzian simultaneously.

+All credit goes to ma++ ingalls and Cycling'74.
+Thanks, your awesome!

 # JUST LOOKING FOR THE SOUNDFLOWER INSTALLER?
 https://github.com/mattingalls/Soundflower/releases/tag/2.0b2
 is the latest version